unraid/docs/docs/connect/help.md

 - If that doesn't work, or if **Use SSL/TLS** is set to **Strict**, then using telnet, SSH or local keyboard/monitor log in to the server and
   type: `use_ssl no`
-- Now you will be able to access your server's webgui via:
+- Now you will be able to access your server's WebGUI via:
   [`http://`](http://)<ip_address> (note: http not https) or [`http://`](http://)<server_ip>`:`<http_port> (if your http port is not the default of 80)